If the waters are condemned for shellfishing, can I harvest crabs?

 I wish to sell seafood, and I want to know what I need to do.

 Review the section about who needs to be certified.
 Note also that fish cutting operations are inspected by theVirginia Department of Agriculture and Consumer Services, and that the taking of saltwater fish, crabs and shellfish from Virginia’s waters is controlled by the Virginia Marine Resources Commission.

 Should I have my construction completed before contacting DSS for certification?

-No. Prior to doing any construction or modification contact DSS to have a preliminary inspection.
+No. Prior to doing any construction or modification contact the nearest DSS Field Office to have a preliminary inspection.
 This will assure the construction and materials will meet requirements without further modification.